pigri/cf-n8n-proxy/README.md

 # cf-n8n-proxy
 Cloudflare worker for n8n proxy

+### Why do you need this?
+- You can use this service to protect your n8n instance from DDoS attacks.
+- You can use this service to hide your n8n instance from the public.
+- You can use this service to add rate limiting to your n8n instance.
+- You can use this service to add deduplication to your n8n instance.
+- You can use this service to add a queue to your n8n instance.
+- You can use this service to add a retry mechanism to your n8n instance.

+### Requirements:
-You need a paid Worker plan ($5 USD) for this service due to the queue.
+- You need a paid Worker plan ($5 USD) for this service due to the queue.
-Requirements:
 - A cloudflare domain

+### Architecture:
 cloudflare -> cloudflare worker -> n8n

 ## How to use?